 Broadly speaking, the data we collect can be broken into four categories:

-To be able to sell our products on www.firepotfood.com and to fulfil and deliver them, we require certain information from you.
+To be able to sell through www.firepotfood.com and to fulfil and deliver your order, we require certain information from you.
 This includes your name, billing and shipping address, email address, phone number, items in your basket and payment details.
 This information is encrypted for your security.

 We use these details to process your order, to communicate with you over the status of it and to confirm receipt of payment.
 We also keep a record of your order history.